outscale/osc-logs/README.md

     osc-logs

 Options:
     -w, --write      Write all traces inside a file instead of writing to standard output -c, --count      Exit after <count> logs
+    -i, --interval   Wait a duration defined by <wait> (in seconds) between two calls to Outscale API
 ```

 # **License**